 In our Mira Moment Masters trend prediction discussion, our panel of experts highlighted the top interior trends for 2016.
 In this post we will be discussing the rising notion that Grey is the new Taupe, as well as the rise of Brass, Gold and Copper within the bathroom.

-We have put together a list of the key aspects these trends feature should you wish to implement it within your home.
+More and more interiors are pulling together grey bathroom ideas so we have put together a list of the key aspects these trends feature should you wish to implement it within your home.

 Contrasting with Brass, Gold and Copper

 Interior design experts Trend Pulse stated that: “The prominent colours for 2016 will be gold, copper and brass.
 Brass metals will be the key choice to use as a finish".